kubernetes/enhancements/keps/sig-storage/3314-csi-differential-snapshot/README.md

 > Help me find all the data blocks that have changed between these two
 > snapshots.

-The new `DifferentialSnapshot` component must be able to handle large amount of data returned by the storage providers, without negatively impacting the rest of the cluster through resource contention and starvation.
+The new `VolumeSnapshotDelta` component must be able to handle large amount of data returned by the storage providers, without negatively impacting the rest of the cluster through resource contention and starvation.
 Specifically, this KEP emphasizes on not putting Kubernetes' etcd in the CBT datapath, to avoid bogging it down with heavy IOPS operations.

-The `DifferentialSnapshot` component will be implemented as a [CSI sidecar] container, following the existing CSI driver deployment model.
+The `VolumeSnapshotDelta` component will be implemented as a [CSI sidecar] container, following the existing CSI driver deployment model.
 The new component will have:

-* a controller that watches for new `DifferentialSnapshot` resources.
+* a controller that watches for new `VolumeSnapshotDelta` resources.
 * a HTTP listener the provides direct datapaths to handle CBT requests and responses.